landelare/ue5coro/README.md

 No additional per-module setup is needed in this case, add `"UE5Coro"` to your dependency module names and enable the plugin like any other.

+_Potential UE5.1 bug:_ if you're building the engine from source and it seems to be rebuilding itself for no reason once you've done the Target.cs change above, edit TargetRules.cs in the engine instead so that this flag is true by default.

 ## Features

 Click these links for the detailed description of the main features provided